1. What is cervical cancer?

 4. How common is HPV infection?

-A- Each year, HPV is related with 50,000 new instances of cervical cancer and 250,000 deaths due to cervical cancer.
-In India, between 87.8 to 96.67 percent of women with cervical cancer are infected with HPV.
+A- Each year HPV is related with 1,32,000 new cases of cervical cancer and 79,000 deaths due to cervical cancer.
+In India 87.8 to 96.67 percent of women with cervical cancer are infected with HPV.
 HPV infection is most prevalent between the ages of 26 and 35.

 5. What are the risk factors to get cervical cancer?